 The fact that you can also find a class for free through the NHS is another reason to try one!
-Many will also be reopening in person soon in mid-May, so check around your area and see if you can find one.
 But if you would rather stay at home, remember there are a great range of classes available online!

 Amongst other things, you can learn how to:

 - Look after and feed your baby

 - Make a birth plan that will help you to understand the different arrangements and choices for the birth, labour and pregnancy.